CITGO RACING'S SIX HOURS OF THE GLEN RACE REPORT

 Marc Goossens

-"We had a bit too much understeer in the car at the end, but I think it was
+"We had a bit too much understeer in the car at the end, but I

 pretty good, if you see where we came from since Laguna.
-The first part of
+The first part

 the race was pretty exciting!
-It was just a matter of staying on the track
+It was just a matter of staying on the

 with the slicks once the rain started.
 But I managed to do that.
-Those who
+Those

-came in for wets had to come back in again to put the other tires on, so we
+came in for wets had to come back in again to put the other tires on,

 gained on that.
-We just missed one yellow at the end of the race, but it was
+We just missed one yellow at the end of the race, but

 a great day!"